 The ACE initiative is an affordable course of study for current Delaware teachers to earn an additional certification in as a Teacher of English Learners or a Bilingual Teacher.
 The 5 courses required by the Delaware Department of Education are offered by University of Delaware faculty through a collaboration between the UD College of Education and Human Development, the College of Arts and Sciences, and the English Language Institute.

-The 2020/2021 cohort is now accepting new applicants from all Delaware districts and charters.
+The 2021/2022 cohort is now accepting new applicants from all Delaware districts and charters.
 Please complete this form to express interest.
+Classes start Fall 2021.

-ACE participants take the 5 classes required for EL/Bilingual Teacher certification in Delaware in formats modified for full-time teachers:
+ACE participants take the 5 classes required for EL/Bilingual Teacher certification in Delaware:

 Several sources of funding may be available to substantially reduce the cost of tuition.
 For more information, please see our FAQ page.

 In addition, it is possible to apply the 5 ACE courses towards UD’s MA in Teaching English to Speakers of Other Languages (subject to admission requirements).

 For more information, please contact us.